What makes a meal planning app actually work for couples?

 DuoDine

 DuoDine was built specifically for couples.
-Both partners share a weekly planner, a real-time shopping list, and a shared meal library, on iOS, Android, and Web.
+Both partners share a weekly planner, a real-time shopping list, and a shared meal library, on iOS with Android beta access by request.
 Free.
 No premium tier.
 The "couple" is the unit, not an add-on.

 Generic meal planning apps with a shared list feature